sunholo-data/quarto-agent/README.md

 ## Agent loop

-The `quarto/vac_service.py` script contains a loop that users the tools.
+The [`quarto/vac_service.py`](quarto/vac_service.py) script contains a loop that uses the tools.
 Work in progress but it works ok as is.

 ## Examples using curl